 It is interesting how so many Christians, especially in the US, see the Media as being evil or Anti-Christian.
 While there may be some evidence to support such allegations, it seems as if a lot of it stems from a desire for some Christians to emphasize their “other-worldliness.”
-I am not so sure that is a great thing to desire since God placed on “this-world” for a reason.
+I am not so sure that is a great thing to desire since God placed us on “this-world” for a reason.
 Additionally, however, a lot of the persecution and misinformation that is complained about is pretty tame by world standards.
 A lot of the complaints come off more whiny than justified.

 But I would like to suggest that the Media may actually be serving God… especially when it reports on the evils in the church.
 Consider the Media as it pertains to some other groups.

 Reading the news today here in the Philippines, the big thing is the problems happening in the religious group, Iglesia ni Cristo.
-Despite its name (Church of Christ) the group’s beliefs are generally quite far from historical Christianity.
+Despite its name (Church of Christ) the group’s beliefs are generally quite far from historic Christianity.
 The news is all about corruption, infighting among the leaders, threats, and basic financial mismanagement.
 All of this is pretty surprising since, despite the clear heterodoxy of the group, they have always been able to maintain the illusion (apparently) of organizational control and competence.

 For the last few years, the Catholic Church has suffered under the scrutiny of the press for its historical habit of covering for the misbehavior of its priests… especially pertaining to young boys.